berezantev/berezantev.github.io/index.md

 We see that the overall sentiment over feminist quotes is mainly positive.
 Comparing to the overall sentiment over our sampled quotes, we notice that the percentage of positive feminist quotes is higher than the one for the sampled quotes.

 {: style="text-align: justify" }
 Let's select the top 10 speakers, i.e. those that have the highest number of feminism-related quotes in our database and see how these speakers tend to talk about feminism.
 In the plot presented below, we notice that the speakers that use negative words the most are Donald Trump, Bernie Sanders and Piers Morgan.
-On the other hand, Hilary Clinton, Emily Ratajkowski, Emma Watson and Lena Dunham - icons of feminism - are the ones that tend to speak the most positively about feminism and its subtopics.
+On the other hand, Hilary Clinton, Emily Ratajkowski, Emma Watson and Lena Dunham are the ones that tend to speak the most positively about feminism and its subtopics.

 <img style=" height: auto; float:center; " src="assets/img/sentiment_top_speakers.png"/>